Sunday, December 10, 2023

 Is Driving in an Excessively Noisy Way already Illegal in Shorewood?

-In Wisconsin, Police officers are able to ticket operators if they are operating a motor vehicle that is producing “excessive noise.”
+In Wisconsin, police officers are able to ticket operators if they are operating a motor vehicle that is producing “excessive noise.”
 See Wis.
 Stat. § 347.39(1) (relating to motor vehicles and motorcycles); see also Wis.
 Reg.
 Trans 305.39 (relating to motorcycle mufflers).
 What constitutes “excessive noise” under § 347.39(1) is not defined by a specifically measurable standard.
 Nevertheless, the Wisconsin Court of Appeals has rejected the argument that the term “excessive noise” in § 347.39 is so vague, that it deprives a defendant of the right to due process under the law.
 Cnty. of Jefferson v.
 Renz, 222 Wis.
 2d 424, 437 (Ct.
 App.
 1998) (holding that the officer’s belief that the driver was violating § 347.39 gave the officer probable cause to pull over the driver, and holding that once pulled over, the officer’s observations did not give him probable cause to require the driver to take a breathalyzer test), rev'd on other grounds, 231 Wis.
 2d 293 (1999) (while not addressing the portion of the court of appeal’s decision finding the noise statute constitutional, finding that the officer did have probable cause to administer breathalyzer test).

 The Shorewood Village Code (“VC”) also has prohibitions against excessive noise.
 VC § 383-1 provides: